martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

-This release integrates `@vtbag/element-crossing` as `<ElementCrossing/>` This is a component for those of you who experiment with CSS-only cross-document view transitions and miss a way to preserve state of HTML elements across navigation: Transfer selected element state to the other side!
+Bug fix and version bumps.

 For details, see the [CHANGELOG](https://github.com/martrapp/astro-vtbot/blob/main/CHANGELOG.md)

 ## Recently Learned Tricks ##

+> The `<ElementCrossing />` is a component for those of you who experiment with CSS-only cross-document view transitions and miss a way to preserve state of HTML elements across navigation: Transfer selected element state to the other side!

 > Inspection Chamber: See your view transitions like never before: examine every detail, reveal, debug, and optimize!
 Now, drill down into the effects of each pseudo-element introduced by the view transition API and even selectively toggle individual animations to better understand what’s happening!
 Summon the Inspection Chamber as a component ([&lt;InspectionChamber />](https://events-3bg.pages.dev/library/InspectionChamber/)) or [install The Bag as an integration!](hhttps://events-3bg.pages.dev/library/Installation/#installing-as-an-astro-integration) and access the Chamber from the **devToolbar**!